solarwinds/rkubelog/README.md

 By default, rkubelog runs in the `kube-system` namespace and will observe all logs from all pods in all namespaces except from itself or any other service in `kube-system`.

-In `logging-config-patch.yaml` follow the comments to setup the connection to the syslog sink (Papertrail in this example) and set a system tag for the syslog messages.
+To deploy rkubelog:

+- Follow the account setup steps in the _How it Works_ section for the logging service of your choice
-That's it.
-Preview with `kubectl apply -k . --dry-run -o yaml` and remove `--dry-run` to apply.
+- Preview the deployment using `kubectl apply -k . --dry-run -o yaml`
+- If all looks good, apply the deployment using `kubectl apply -k .`

+If you run into issues, please read the _Troubleshooting_ section at the end of this document.

 ## How it works